shro-2002/Movie-Recommendation-System/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please don't hesitate to [open an issue](https://github.com/shro-2002/Movie-Recommendation-System/issues) or [create a pull request](https://github.com/shro-2002/Movie-Recommendation-System/pulls) in the GitHub repository.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)